Canada Partners on Upcoming Japanese X-ray Space Observatory

 Canada is involved in one of the spacecraft's key instruments, the Hard X-ray Telescope.
 It will be deployed at the end of a six-metre mast that is expected to twist and bend; this is due to on-orbit vibrations and the extreme day-night transitions the spacecraft will experience as it orbits the Earth at 550 km, where temperatures swing from -30°C to +40°C.

-Recognizing Canadian expertise in space optical and vision systems, JAXA approached the Canadian Space Agency in 2009 to explore the possibility of Canada providing an innovative measurement system for the mission's Hard X-ray Telescope.
+Recognizing Canadian expertise in space optical and vision systems, JAXA approached the CSA in 2009 to explore the possibility of Canada providing an innovative measurement system for the mission's Hard X-ray Telescope.
 Following a mission concept design phase, Neptec Design Group of Ottawa, Ontario, was awarded a CSA contract to develop a Canadian ASTRO-H Metrology System, or CAMS.
 ASTRO-H Metrology System, or CAMS will be able to precisely measure the mast's distortions to a level of accuracy equivalent to the width of a human hair, allowing mission operators to calibrate the data of the Hard X-ray Telescope and significantly enhance the telescope's performance.

 In return for this critical piece of hardware, Canada secures positions from Canadian institutions on the mission's Science Working Group, involving top scientists from around the world, notably from Japan, the US and Europe.
 Members of the group will be offered prime observing time on the space observatory soon after launch, for a period of approximately nine months.
 Data will then be made available to all scientists, including Canadian astronomers.